Albo1125/LoadoutScript/README.md

 start LoadoutScript
 ```
 5. Type /lo in chat to access the loadouts menu.
+6. Type /fmsuniforms in chat to access the FMS uniforms menu, showing all FMS user uniforms.

 ## Customising your loadouts
 Customise your loadouts in the loadouts.json file.
 You can add as many loadouts as you like.
 An example loadouts.json file is included.